naturalis/nbclassify/html/orchid/README.rst

       import django
       print(django.__path__)"

-   The ``WSGIApplicationGroup`` directive is necessary because OrchiD depends on some Python modules that are affected by the `Simplified GIL State API`_ issue.
+   The ``WSGIApplicationGroup`` directive is necessary because OrchID depends on some Python modules that are affected by the `Simplified GIL State API`_ issue.